|

 there is financial equality among those who are sitting in the pews with

-that is the case, then your church is not following the Word of the Lord
+If that is the case, then your church is not following the Word of

-church is probably not spending it's money properly, because I believe
+Your church is probably not spending it's money properly, because I

-Paul would say that people come first.
-In
+believe Paul would say that people come first.
+Just

 verses 12 and 13 Paul says that there is a secondary result in being